 |18 April 2014||Propulsion / Power Loss|

 On April 18, 2014, a propulsion unit / Azipod thruster issue (affecting the ship’s cruising speed) forced Carnival Cruise Lines to change the Alaskan itinerary.
-The vessel was slowed from 21 kn to 18 knots (21 mph / 33 kph).
+The vessel was slowed from 21 kN to 18 knots (21 mph / 33 kph).
 The Azipod unit was fixed during the drydock refurbishment in 2015.
-Carnival provided all passengers canceling their Alaska cruises with full refund.
+Carnival provided all passengers canceling their Alaska cruises with a full refund.

-The list of affected voyages (itinerary changes) included departures May 6 and May 13 (Skagway replaced Sitka), May 20 through August 26 (Ketchikan was cancelled, Victoria and Juneau had extended port stays), September 18 (Hawaii port sequence changes, 1 day stay in Maui), September 10 (port sequence changes).
+The list of affected voyages (itinerary changes) included departures May 6 and May 13 (Skagway replaced Sitka), May 20 through August 26 (Ketchikan was canceled, Victoria and Juneau had extended port stays), September 18 (Hawaii port sequence changes, 1 day stay in Maui), September 10 (port sequence changes).